Cusco & Machu Picchu

 Regions: Lima, Arequipa, Cusco, Sacred Valley, Machu Picchu

-Main focus: culture, archaeology, mountains, altitude-staged travel
+Main focus: culture, archaeology, mountains, slow acclimatization

 Best season: May–September (dry season)

-Lima works mainly as the international gateway.
+Lima works mainly as the international gateway and the easiest place to recover after arrival.

 Altitude: